GloriaXie123/coding-for-Interview/C programming language notes.md

 for(nc = 0;getchar() != EOF;++nc)
   ;
 ```
-the above code ensure the *boundary condition* ,for example,the input is empty,getchar() fails,works also correctly,which is very important for a funtional complete program.<br>
+the above code ensure the **boundary condition** ,for example,the input is empty,getchar() fails,works also correctly,which is very important for a funtional complete program.<br>
-####
+#### line counting
+the character written in **single quotes** represents an integer value  equals to the numerical value of the character in the machine's character set.